If you have never boarded before, you’re about to have the experience of a lifetime.

 This helps the staff get to know pupils and pick up very quickly when something is worrying a pupil.

-Some ninety boys and girls enter Christ’s Hospital each September into the Second Form (Year 7), with a smaller entry into Little Erasmus (Year 9).
+Some ninety boys and girls enter Christ’s Hospital each September into the Second Form (Year 7), with a smaller entry into Little Erasmus (Year 9) and Deps (Year 12).

 There are eight boarding houses for girls and eight for boys, from the ages of 11 to 17 years.
 Our final year pupils (Year 13) live in separate, mixed boarding houses called Grecians houses.